-ACH payments are electronic payments among banks.
+These payments are electronic payments among banks.
 Accepting ACH deposits at your business essentially means that you’ll enable your customers to electronically transfer funds from their bank accounts into your business bank account.
-Put even more simply, ACH payments are an alternative to paying with cash, credit, debit, or checks.
+Put even more simply, these payments are an alternative to paying with cash, credit, debit, or checks.

 But should your business stake your claim in this massive network?
 Here’s what you need to know about ACH payments, and how the process works for small businesses that choose to handle ACH debits as a method of payment for their products or services.

-Though the term “ACH payment” is often used to encompass all ACH transactions, there are actually two types of ACH transactions that differ based on the directionality of the ACH processing.
-Let’s learn the difference between ACH deposits and ACH payments
+Though the term “ACH payment” is often used to encompass all ACH transactions, there are actually two types of these transactions that differ based on the directionality of the processing.
+Let’s learn the difference between ACH deposits and payments.

 Direct payments work the other way around from direct deposits—rather than pushing money into accounts, in these scenarios, individuals, businesses, or other entities pull money from accounts.
 If you’ve set up recurring payments with your service providers, for instance, that company will automatically pull funds from your bank account on a monthly basis.

 The transfer of funds via ACH payment processing is relatively simple, but there are a few major players involved.
-Here’s a step-by-step look at how ACH transactions occur:
+Here’s a step-by-step look at how these transactions occur:

 An originator (such as a bank, an individual, a business, or another entity) initiates an ACH transaction.
 That could be a direct payment or a direct deposit.